E-FileTypes/e-filetypes-py/benchmarks/README.md

 It seems like ciphers are are limited to a max of around 2.14GB of data.
 I will have to revise the code to chunk the encryption properly.
 This is why I overflowed when trying to encrypt 10GB of data.
 I also noticed how slow my chunking code is, and I will have to revise that as well.

+#### v1.0.0

+Wow, I am personally super surprised about the new performance.
+On average a file encrypts around 400% faster than before (v0.1.0).
+This combined with the fact that now the library can encrypt files of any size faster than before, makes this a huge improvement.
+I am very happy with the results.
+Ram usage is much smaller now as well thanks to getting accurate chunk sizes.
+I think that if you upped the chunk size to 100MB or even 1GB for larger files, you will see huge improvements.
+It's still not possible to encrypt 10GB of data in one go, but that is just a limitation of the cipher, and not the library.

 ## Results

 | Version | Benchmark | Total Time (seconds) | Average Per (seconds) |